 Eppendorf have developed a number of different insulated wall types offering a choice so you will be sure to find a suitable option to meet your capacity, efficiency and price requirements.

-Back up systems
+Back up Systems

-Like all pieces of lab equipment, a degree of maintenance is needed to keep your ULT freezer working at its best.
+Like all pieces of lab equipment, a degree of maintenance and care is needed to keep your ULT freezer working at its best.
 This includes: